- Non-fabric shelters (wood, metal, hard-sided) — always require registration if left on ice in FMZ 9–12 or 14–20.

 Do I need a fishing licence for ice fishing?

-Yes β ice fishing requires the same provincial fishing licence as open-water fishing.
-The licence you hold (whether annual, seasonal, or short-term) covers both open-water and ice fishing.
-Check our Cost Calculator to find the right licence option for your province, or try our ice fishing guide for detailed regulations.
+Yes — ice fishing requires the same provincial fishing licence as open-water fishing.
+There is no separate "ice fishing licence" in any Canadian province.
+The licence you hold (annual, seasonal, or short-term) covers both open-water and ice fishing.
+Visit our Ice Fishing Licence Guide for regulations specific to winter angling, or use our Cost Calculator to find the right licence for your province.